-Care instructions are boring important.
-Really important, yet often over-looked.
-Longevity is not only determined by how clothing is made, but how it's looked after.
-So here's how to take good care of your swimsuit and enjoy it for longer.
+Care instructions are boring important, really important.
+Yet so often over-looked.
+Clothing longevity is not only determined by the quality and how well it's been made, but also how it's looked after.
+Here is how to take proper care of your swimsuit, so you can enjoy it for longer.